MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md

 * Warehouse entries indicate that the quantity is transferred from the take bins to the place bins.

-## To move items with the item reclassification journal
+## <a name="to-move-items-with-the-item-reclassification-journal"></a>To move items with the item reclassification journal

 Instead of using movement documents, you can record movements by reclassifying bin codes on items.
 Learn more at [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).